Fish + Food = Science of Aquaponics *

 |Safety||Use caution when using drills and power tools.
 Be sure to wear safety goggles.
 Adult supervision is required.|

 In an aquaponics system, the fish provide nutrients in the form of their "waste," or excrement.
 This waste contains nitrogen in the form of ammonia (too much of which can be toxic to fish), along with a variety of nutrients like phosphorus and potassium.
-Nitrifying bacteria that live in the gravel in the fish tank and on the tank walls convert the ammonia first into nitrites and then to nitrates.
+Nitrifying bacteria that live in the gravel in the fish tank and on the tank walls convert the ammonia first into nitrites and then to nitrates which the plants can use.
 The water in the tank, which contains ammonia, nitrites, nitrates, phosphorus, potassium, and other micronutrients, is continuously pumped into a grow bed where the plants are located.
 The plants remove the nutrients from this water, and nitrifying bacteria in the grow bed (working together with the tank filter) clean the water by converting excess ammonia into nitrates, which plants use to grow.
 The clean water is then sent back into the fish tank.
 The grow bed and plants act as a biofilter, cleansing the water so that the fish remain healthy.
 In smaller, backyard aquaponics systems, the grow bed sits on top of the fish tank and the cleansed water from the grow bed drips back into the tank.
 In aquaponics, the fish, plants, and beneficial bacteria all depend on each other to live.
 Watch this video to learn more about commercial aquaponics.

-There are three primary methods for growing food aquaponically: the raft method, the nutrient film technique (or NFT), and the media-filled bed method.
+There are three primary methods for aquaponics: the raft method, the nutrient film technique (or NFT), and the media-filled bed method.
 The raft method grows plants on boards (rafts) in tanks separate from the fish tank, where the raft supports the plants and the roots of the plants sit directly in the water.
 Water flows constantly from the fish tank, through filters, through the rafts, and then back to the fish tank.
-This method is used commercially, as shown in the video above, and the extra volume of water in the raft tank is a benefit as it provides a buffer for the fish so they are not stressed by possible water quality problems.
+This method is used commercially, as shown in the video, and the extra volume of water in the raft tank is a benefit as it provides a buffer for the fish so they are not stressed by possible water quality problems.
 With the nutrient film technique, instead of growing the plants in tanks with their roots submerged in the water, the NFT trickles a thin film of water over the roots of the plants, which are grown in narrow channels.
 This method is not used as heavily as the other two methods because it requires a biofilter to provide additional nitrifying bacteria.
 In the media-filled bed method, the plants grow in a box filled with a growth medium, such as perlite or gravel, on top of the fish tank.
 Water from the fish tank is pumped into the box and then percolates through the growth medium and back down into the fish tank.
 The kinds of plants that can be grown depend on the density of fish in the tank.
 Lettuce and herbs require low to medium nutrient levels, so they don't need a high density of fish, while fruiting plants like tomatoes have higher nutrient requirements and therefore need a higher density of fish to supply their nutrient needs.

 Cite This Page